Chapter 2.75

 B. To request the County Executive to proclaim a local emergency when, in the opinion of the Mayor, the resources of the area or region are inadequate to cope with the disaster;

-C. To be the head of the Policy Group in the event of an emergency or disaster to assure policy decisions and continuity of government is addressed and maintained;
+C. To be the head of the policy group in the event of an emergency or disaster to assure policy decisions and continuity of government is addressed and maintained;

-D. To require the Emergency Management Director to periodically report pertinent and requested information to the Mayor or successor and to the Policy Group on the status of the City during an event;
+D. To require the Emergency Management Director to periodically report pertinent and requested information to the Mayor or successor and to the policy group on the status of the City during an event;

 E. In order to assure continuity of government and succession authority and lines of communications, it is necessary to define the succession lines for the Mayor if he/she is not available or incapacitated during an emergency or disaster.
 In the event the Mayor is incapacitated or absent during an emergency or disaster, the Deputy Mayor shall assume the responsibilities of the Mayor.
 In the event the Deputy Mayor is incapacitated or absent during a disaster, then the Council may appoint any qualified Councilmember to serve as Mayor and he/she shall assume the responsibilities of the Mayor.
-This does not preclude the powers of the Emergency Management Director to proclaim an emergency or disaster in the event it is immediately needed in order to save lives and property in the City of SeaTac.
-(Ord.
-16-1010 § 1 (part): Ord.
-13-1005 § 1 (part): Ord.
-07-1007 § 1: Ord.
-96-1021 § 1)
+This does not preclude the powers of the Emergency Management Director to proclaim an emergency or disaster in the event it is immediately needed in order to save lives and property in the City of SeaTac;

 2.75.070 Emergency and disaster powers of the Emergency Management Director.

-The Emergency Management Director is hereby empowered:
+The Emergency Management Director has the duties and is hereby empowered:

 A. To request the Mayor or successor to proclaim the existence or threatened existence of a disaster and the termination thereof, if a quorum of the City Council is available and functioning, or to issue such proclamation, if a quorum of the City Council is not available, subject to confirmation by the City Council at the earliest practicable time;